IMPACT has scholarships available for all classes and we also accept payment through the Massachusetts Victim’s Compensation program

 Children are taught to call attention to threatening situations, distinguish between safe and unsafe adults, and ask a trusted adult for help.

 This course helps students develop the skills to respond to potentially dangerous situations.
 Students learn to avoid altercations, resist intimidation, assert themselves in the face of peer pressure and escape potential assaults.
 They are also taught how to report dangerous situations to a safe adult.
 Scenarios focus on issues relevant to their lives such as bullying, dating situations, and increasing independence.

-In this 12 hour class students learn skills to help navigate increasing independence.
+In this 12-hour class, teens and young adults learn skills to help navigate increasing independence.
 Lessons include physical and verbal self-protection skills, strategies to stop attempted sexual assaults, assertive communication, how to safely intervene when a friend is at risk, and tools to recognize unhealthy relationships.

-In this 8-hour course students will learn verbal and physical self-defense skills, as well as skills to de-escalate conflicts, avoid being drawn into fights, and to speak up and intervene when other people’s safety is at risk.
+In this 5-hour course students, will learn basic verbal and physical self-defense skills, including front confrontations and attacks from behind, as well as skills to de-escalate conflicts, avoid being drawn into fights, and to speak up and intervene when someone else’s safety is at risk.

 Defense Against Firearms